NikolajK-HTX/DrawToLatex/README.md

 ## Extra commands

-If you want then you can use instead
+If you want then you can use

 ```tex
 \newcommand{\key}[1]{\uline{#1}}